 Most landscapers have no idea how to build or restore a durable, safe, and attractive lakeshore.

 They’re called landscapers for a reason.
 They specialize in land, not bodies of water.
-All the busted-up, ugly, and eroded shorelines we’ve been called to repair in the last 20+ years were built by landscapers.
+All the busted-up, ugly, and eroded shorelines (and boat ramps) we’ve been called to repair in the last 20+ years were built by landscapers.

 I doubt most landscapers are trying to bite off more than they can chew.
 It’s just that homeowners assume that because a landscaper has heavy equipment and work with rock and dirt, they’re experts at shoreline work.

 You wouldn’t ask your veterinarian to explain your child’s rash.
 Granted, it’s probably better than asking your accountant for medical advice.
 But the point is you’re best off asking someone who specializes.

 There are a few specific mistakes that almost all landscapers make when working on a lakeshore:

 Mistake 1: They’ll get the slope wrong.
 A landscaper may or not even create the proper gradient for your shoreline before covering it with fabric.
 It needs a 3:1 slope, or as close to 3:1 as possible.
 A proper slope is one of the two most important steps in constructing a shoreline that will resist erosion and collapse.
 More than 50% of the work involved with shoreline restoration is prepping the shoreline prior to any fabric and/or riprap installation.
 This is a crucial step that most landscapers skip or mishandle.
 Even most “lakeshore companies” skip this step.
 (Do they skip it to increase profits?
 Do they simply not know any better?
 I don’t know the answer to that).